Do text-free diffusion models learn discriminative visual representations?: Analysis

 \subsection{Our Key Findings}

+We hypothesize that early-middle noise steps and middle U-Net blocks may provide ideal features for classification in a setting where only a single block number and noise time step may be used (Figure~\ref{fig:hypothesis_plot}).
+Intuitively, when diffusion noise is too low, the noise prediction is too ``easy'' and the model does not need informative features to solve it (see Figure~\ref{fig:hypothesis_plot} bottom, $t{=}0$ vs. $10$); while when noise is too high, the discriminative portions of the image are themselves distorted (see $t{=}500$) leading to noisy prediction and less informative features.
+Hence, we hypothesize that there exists a sweet spot in the time step axis.
+Existing literature using both pixel-space as well as latent diffusion models shares our intuition, especially with respect to time steps~\cite{li2023your,Xiang_2023_ICCV,Li_2023_ICCV,pnvr2023ld,tang2023dift}, and the only work that prefers inputs with no noise has low ablative granularity and does not try similar early-middle noise steps that work well in these other works~\cite{xu2023openvocabulary}.

-We hypothesize that early noise steps and middle U-Net blocks may provide ideal features for classification in a setting where only a single block number and noise time step may be used (Figure~\ref{fig:hypothesis_plot}), as intuited in existing literature~\cite{li2023your,Xiang_2023_ICCV}.
-First, we seek to verify that this phenomenon holds for larger images.
-Additionally, larger images naturally have larger feature maps, introducing an added axis which much be accounted for: pooling.
-So, we explore the suitability of features for classification (by learning only a linear layer on top of a frozen U-Net backbone) on the axis of block number, noise time step, and feature pooling size, for images from larger, more realistic datasets, starting with ImageNet.
-For full details on settings for training and inference, see Section~\ref{sec:experiments}.
-Figure~\ref{fig:bn_t_acc} shows that, as expected, early noise steps (see Figure~\ref{fig:hypothesis_plot}) and middle block numbers tend to work well.
+First, we seek to verify that this phenomenon holds for larger images, for global prediction tasks.
+Additionally, larger images naturally have larger feature maps, introducing an added axis which must be accounted for: pooling.
+So, we explore the suitability of features for classification (by learning only a linear layer on top of a frozen U-Net backbone) on the axis of block number, noise time step, and feature pooling size, for images from larger, more realistic datasets, starting with ImageNet (training/inference details present in Section~\ref{sec:experiments}).
+Since a dense grid search on ImageNet is quite resource-intensive, we first do a line search on time steps (roughly log-equidistant between $t{=}0$ and $500$) and find that $t{=}90{,}150$ perform best (Figure~\ref{fig:bn_t_acc}~(a)).
+Next, with these time steps, we do a line search on block number (chosen at even intervals, $b{=}19$ is bottleneck) to find $b{=}24{,}19$ to be the best (Figure~\ref{fig:bn_t_acc}~(b)).
+Finally, we use the best $b$ and $t$ settings for each pooling (Figure~\ref{fig:bn_t_acc}~(c)).
+This shows that, as expected, early noise steps and middle block numbers tend to work well.
 Furthermore, pooling to larger features is not strictly better, as the best results for ImageNet use the second smallest features.

-We do not stop our exploration at ImageNet.
-We show a similar ablation for the Caltech Birds (CUB) in Figure~\ref{fig:cub_search}.
+Additionally, we show a similar ablation for the Caltech Birds (CUB), a fine-grained visual classification (FGVC) task dataset, in Figure~\ref{fig:cub_search}.
 Critically, we find a shift in optimal block numbers, time steps, and feature sizes, where some of these prefer earlier blocks, later time steps, and larger feature sizes.
 Nevertheless, our claim in Figure \ref{fig:hypothesis_plot} still holds as a general principle.